abhising10p14/Symmetric-Matrix/README.md

 Currently, very basic algorithms have been implemented for the test evaluation point of purpose.And due to which the time copmlexity of several Operations like multiplication is cubic

+The output of the file **checking_the_time.cpp** indicates that currently the multiplication of SymMat class isn't as efficient as the Eigen:: Matrix.
+So the current need is to use faster Matrix Multiplication methods liked BLASS GEMM, BLIS etc.
  But there are lots of  functions as well as a lot of optimization is needed to be made to the Symmetric Matrix operation.
 Functions like:
    **.dot()